wendylabsinc/react-three-mesh-editor/docs/face-extrusion.md

 # Face Extrusion Guide

-This guide explains how to use the face extrusion feature in `react-three-mesh-editor`.
+This guide explains how to use the face extrusion feature in `@wendylabsinc/react-three-mesh-editor`.

 ## Overview